MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note-model.md

 ﻿---
-title: Add and manage notes attached to a model
+title: Add and manage notes attached to a model in Product Visualize Hub
-description: Instructions for adding and managing notes attached to a model. ms.date: 07/08/2020 ms.topic: article ms.service: dynamics-365-sales
+description: Instructions for adding and managing notes attached to a model in Product Visualize Hub. ms.date: 07/17/2020 ms.topic: article ms.service: dynamics-365-sales
 author: sbmjais